CLI Overview

 The CLI syncs your local definitions to the Convex backend.
 The sync flow is:

-3. **Sync to development** — Send agents, data types, roles, and triggers to `syncOrganization`
+4. **Sync to development** — Send agents, data types, roles, triggers, and tools to `syncOrganization`

-4. **Sync to eval** — Send agents, data types, roles, eval suites, and fixtures to `syncOrganization` (triggers excluded)
+5. **Sync to eval** — Send agents, data types, roles, tools, eval suites, and fixtures to `syncOrganization` (triggers excluded)

 Resources are upserted by slug or name, meaning the CLI handles both creation and updates transparently.
 Fixture sync resets the eval environment on every sync (deletes all entities/relations, then recreates from YAML).